-The Centre for Indigenous and Settler Colonial Studies at the University of Kent brings together scholars in the Humanities and Social Sciences with particular focus on the Americas, Oceania, Western Asia, and Southern Africa, and northern Europe, but with a broader interest in the global frameworks of Critical Indigenous Studies (CIS).
+The Centre for Indigenous and Settler Colonial Studies at the University of Kent brings together scholars in the Humanities and Social Sciences with individual interests in the Americas, Oceania, Western Asia, Southern Africa, and northern Europe, and with a collective interest in the global frameworks of Critical Indigenous Studies (CIS).
 While we place Indigenous Studies and Settler Colonial Studies in critical dialogue in bringing together scholars engaged in each, and through conversations around mutual practical and discursive attempts to analyse and disrupt the colonial structures of settler states, we understand these fields to be discrete, and emerging out of different systems of knowledge production.
 Insofar as CIS demands relationship with communities alongside the centring of Indigenous voices and anti/decolonial activism, and insofar as Settler Colonial Studies seeks to unsettle the structures of colonial dominance and examine settler-Indigenous interrelations, we embrace the challenge (to non-Indigenous scholars in particular) to develop ethical forms of scholarship and engagement.

 As such we see our mission as follows: